Shared decision-making in medicine: Factors that predict participation

 Patient participation is a field related to shared decision-making but which focuses more specifically on the patient's role in the patient-physician relationship.
 There are certain patient characteristics that influence the extent of their participation.
-One study showed that female patients who are younger and more educated and have less severe illnesses than other patients are more likely to participate in medical decisions.
+One study showed that female patients who are younger, more educated, and have less severe illnesses than other patients are more likely to participate in medical decisions.
 That is, more education appears to increase participation levels and old age to reduce it.
 Another study found that age was not inversely related to participation levels but that patients who are not as fluent with numbers and statistics tended to let their physicians make medical decisions.
 Culture also makes a difference.
 In general, for example, Americans play a more active role in the physician-patient relationship, such as by asking follow-up questions and researching treatment options, than do Germans.
 In one study, Black patients reported that they participate less in shared decision-making than white patients, yet another study showed that Black patients desire to participate just as much as their white counterparts and are more likely to report initiating conversation about their health care with their physicians.

-Individuals who place a higher value on their health are more likely to play a passive role when it comes to medical decision-making than those who placed a lower value on health.
-Researchers Arora and McHorney posit that finding may be the result of their apprehension when it comes to health-related concerns among those who place a high value on health, leading to a tendency to let an expert, rather than themselves, make important medical decisions.
+Individuals who place a higher value on their health are more likely to play a passive role when it comes to medical decision-making.
+More apprehensions about health problems may motivate them to let the expert make the decisions.

 There is mounting evidence that giving patients real-time, unfettered access to their own medical records increases their understanding of their health and improves their ability to take care of themselves.
 Study results indicate that full record access enables patients to become more actively involved in the quality of their care, such as following up on abnormal test results and determining when to seek care.
 Providing patients with ready access to their doctors' visit notes has proven to have a positive impact on the doctor-patient relationship, enhancing patient trust, safety and engagement.
 Patients with access to notes also show greater interest in taking a more active role in the generation of their medical records.
-The adoption of open notes has recently been recommended by the Institute of Medicine, as a means of improving diagnostic accuracy via patient engagement.
+The adoption of open notes has recently been recommended by the Institute of Medicine as a means of improving diagnostic accuracy via patient engagement.

 Other studies have shown that the strongest predictors of patient participation are not characteristics of the patients themselves but are specific to the situation, such as the clinical setting and the physician's style of communicating.
 Frequent use of partnership-building and supportive communication by physicians has led to facilitating greater patient engagement.
-In the context of mammography screening, physicians' message delivery styles such as how they articulated relative versus absolute risk numbers had also influenced patients' perceptions towards shared decision-making.
+In the context of mammography screening, physicians' message delivery styles such as how they articulated relative versus absolute risk numbers also influenced patients' perceptions towards shared decision-making.